filefilego/documentation/src/docs/README.md

 The FileFileGo protocol is a peer-to-peer data-sharing network designed for the web3 era, with an incentive mechanism, full-text search, storage, and indexing/tracking.
 Its decentralized architecture enables users to share data without censorship or a single point of failure.
 By leveraging game-theory concepts, FileFileGo incentivizes participation and ensures data availability while achieving fault-tolerance and preserving privacy.

 As the internet has grown, it has become increasingly vulnerable to censorship and control by large corporations and ISPs.
-Governments have also attempted to regulate the flow of information online, making it challenging for platforms like WikiLeaks and The Pirate Bay to operate without interruption.
+Governments have also attempted to regulate the flow of information online, making it challenging for informational platforms to operate without interruption.
 The FileFileGo protocol was developed to address these issues and enable users to access and share information freely.

 FileFileGo is an open-source community project, with no centralized control or ownership.
 Its coin distribution is designed to be fair, with an emission of 40 FFG per block that decreases by half every 24 months.
 The protocol is launched without ICO/STO/IEO or pre-mine, relying on a Proof of Authority consensus algorithm that will eventually transition to Proof of Stake to allow more stakeholders to participate.